kuanhan1/Utilities_KHan/readme.md

 This repository solves the gcc-version issue when installing pytorch by source-compiling.

-The solution is to remove previous gcc and install an old gcc (downgrade).
+The solution is to remove previous higher-version gcc and install an lower-version gcc (downgrade).

 For most cases this will work.